-Brown patch lawn disease is one of the most destructive of all turf grass diseases.
+Brown patch lawn disease is one of the most destructive of all turf lawn diseases.
 It sneaks up on you and destroys large areas of turf virtually overnight when the weather conditions are just right.

 Brown patch lawn disease isn’t picky; it attacks a wide variety of grass types, and really likes the lawns receiving large amounts of fast release nitrogen fertilizer.